mvaganov/CmdLineAsteroids/notes.md

 ### voice
 like this.

-There are three specific classes of problems have major impacts on simulation performance that I want to keep adressing in this tutorial:
+There are three specific classes of problems have major impacts on simulation performance that I want to keep addressing in this tutorial:
 	Drawing, Memory Allocation, and Collision detection.

 Let's continue improve drawing.